What Is Multi-Modal AI?

 Practical Applications

-Image analysis — Extract data from charts, read handwritten notes, describe photos, check design mockups.
+Image analysis — Extract data from charts, read handwritten notes, describe photos, review design mockups.

 Video — Summarize videos, extract key moments, generate video from prompts (still evolving).